 - Integrated sensor uses ultrasound to measure height and pressure

-- Technology for air springs ensures greater efficiency and convenience
+- Technology for air springs delivers greater safety and efficiency on the road